 A calm and encouraging communicator who connects well with families

-Flexible and ready to help wherever needed in the classroom
+Flexible and ready to support wherever needed

 Physical Requirements